 Before publishing a piece of content (whether this is text, images, audio or video), the first step is to do your keyword research.

-Once you decide on your target keywords, you should create a list of related keywords (also called LSI keywords) and use them in your titles, descriptions, headings and page content.
+Once you decide on your target keywords, you should create a list of related keywords (also called LSI keywords), longtail keywords and use them in your titles, descriptions, headings and page content.

 Why?
-Because with the introduction of Rank Brain, Google search algorithms have become more intelligent and they are no longer looking for keyword relevancy in content but for topic relevancy.
+Because with the introduction of Rank Brain, Google search algorithms have become more intelligent and besides keyword relevancy in content, they are also looking for topic relevancy.

 This means that in order to make your content more relevant to broad topics, you need to enrich your content with LSI keywords.